equinor/videx-math/CONTRIBUTING.md

-# Contributing to Videx Wellog
+# Contributing to Videx Math

 In general, we follow the "fork-and-pull" Git workflow.